 In the same way, sometimes relatives feel ashamed to admit the shortcomings of their responsibilities, so they do not tell the truth about the patient.

-The physician examines the patients who come to the clinic, examining their physical and mental health thoroughly.
-The patient is given various sedatives, these are given according to the nature of the disease.
-The therapist tries to find out the real facts somehow.
-After finding the root cause of the disease, he tries to treat it accordingly.
+The physician examines the patients who come to the clinic.
+He examines their physical and mental health thoroughly.
+The patient is given various sedatives.
+These are given according to the nature of the disease.

 Psychologist